iam-veeramalla/devops-cloud-interview-guide/10-aws/README.md

-We are actively working on updating the notes for this section.
+yes We are actively working on updating the notes for this section.